 Where stories begin

-Join us on a holiday to India, a country like no other.
+Join us on an escorted tour of India, a country like no other.
 A country full of colour, excitement and intrigue.
 A country of scents, sights and sounds.
 A country of mountains, deserts, plains, beaches, megacities and jungle.
 A country so captivating, your holiday to India will live long in the memory.

 Travelling with Newmarket Holidays to India, you will discover the north’s ‘Golden Triangle.
 Hold your breath and feel the goose bumps rise, as the sun slowly sets behind the Taj Mahal, keep a watchful eye for the elusive tigers of Ranthambhore National Park and bear witness to the deeply spiritual ritual of pilgrims bathing in the sacred Ganges at Varanasi.
 Farther north still, breathe in crisp mountain air in the foothills of the Himalayas.